 You Need to Take It Apart

-Trying to move a grandfather clock as a whole unit is one of the biggest mistakes you can make in the process.
+Trying to transport a grandfather clock as a whole unit is one of the biggest mistakes you can make in the process.
 They're not meant to move as a unit by design.
 So, the very first step when you learn how to move a grandfather clock, you need to learn how to take it apart.

 Don't worry because we're about to explain the process very soon.